 4 page 36 If you are happy, write about it! ▶ Writing and communication Identifying writing systems Stating facts Expressing opinions Discussing conditions Arguing for sending letters or emails Narrating a short message using a new writing system Discussing the importance of speech and writing ► First Conditional 5 page 48 Money doesn't bring happiness Money and volunteering Expressing opinions Reporting personal information about possessions and lifestyle Arguing for a project to help the poor Giving reasons why money doesn't make you happy Expressing agreement and disagreement Quantity words and expressions 6 page 60 They have made important discoveries!
-Travelling and discoveries Journeys Identifying places Discussing important discoveries Expressing opinions Narrating a personal journey Justifying feelings about a journey Defending why you haven't been in touch with your friend The Present Perfect Simple with for and since and time expressions The Present Perfect Simple and the Past Simple Revision N Nodules 4-6 page 72 2 Stories page 74 Reading for fun A Gulliver's Travels Reading for fun B Al Zahrawi Sinan Grammar I Notes page 82
+Travelling and discoveries Journeys Identifying places Discussing important discoveries Expressing opinions Narrating a personal journey Justifying feelings about a journey Defending why you haven't been in touch with your friend The Present Perfect Simple with for and since and time expressions The Present Perfect Simple and the Past Simple Revision A Aodules 4-6 page 72 2 Stories page 74Reading for fun AGulliver's Travels Gulliver's Travels Reading for fun B Al Zahrawi Sinan Grammar I Grammar Notes page 82

-2 Vocabulary Skills Project n't Different personalities Famous people Listening to a radio programme about friendship Speaking about famous people and their personalities Reading about some famous people in the past Writing a factfile about a famous person Styles and types of clothes Workplace ethics Listening to a description about colours and their associations Speaking about different styles and types of clothes Reading an article about workplace ethics Writing instructions for designing a logo What did you wear?
+LEARN 2 BE Vo ocabulary Skills Project Different personalities Famous people Listening to a radio programme about friendship Speaking about famous people and their personalities Reading about some famous people in the past Writing a factfile about a famous person Styles and types of clothes Workplace ethics Listening to a description about colours and their associations Speaking about different styles and types of clothes Reading an article about workplace ethics Writing instructions for designing a logo What did you wear?
 Computers and technology Science fiction Listening to a specialist talking about future predictions Speaking about your own plans and predictions Reading an article about science fiction Writing an application form My future

-The origin of writing Listening to a specialist talking a of writing Speaking about communicating or writing Reading about different ways of present and the past Writing proverbs about communicating proverbs about communication without speech writing from the An email in hieroglyphics Possessions and lifestyles Volunteering Listening to a conversation about money Speaking about a project to help the poor and needy Reading an article about the Red Crescent Writing an argument about ways to help people in need A charitable campaign Journeys and discoveries Listening to a specialist talking a Speaking about how you feel ab across the Atlantic Ocean Reading a magazine article about experience Writing a letter to a friend out your journey Discover a country Speaking about the importance of life experience Reading an adve Writing an inforr adventure nture story nal letter about a personal Reading stories about two Mus lim pioneers starting out
+The origin of writing Listening to a specialist talking about the origin of writing Speaking about communicating without speech or writing Reading about different ways of writing from the present and the past Writing proverbs about communication in English and Arabic An email in hieroglyphics Possessions and lifestyles Volunteering Listening to a conversation about money Speaking about a project to help the poor and needy Reading an article about the Red Crescent Writing an argument about ways to help people in need A charitable campaign Journeys and discoveries Listening to a specialist talking about discoveries Speaking about how you feel about your journey across the Atlantic Ocean Reading a magazine article about a lifetime experience Writing a letter to a friend Discover a country Speaking about the importance of life experienceReading an adventure story Writing an informal letter about a personal adventure nture story nal letter about a personal Reading stories about two Mus lim pioneers tarting out

-- listen to a radio programme about friendship - predict the meaning of new vocabulary items

-- take part in a debate about the most important quality in a friend - read about some famous people in the past - talk about famous people and their personalities - write a factfile about a famous person
+- listen to a radio programme about friendship - predict the meaning of new vocabulary items - take part in a debate about the most important quality in a friend - read about some famous people in the past - talk about famous people and their personalities - write a factfile about a famous person